brocaar/chirpstack-network-server/README.md

 * Install Redis (used to store node sessions).

 * Start the ``loraserver`` service.
 The ``--help`` argument will show you all the available config options.
+With ``--db-automigrate`` the database schema will be created / updated automatically.

-* Use the web-interface to create an application and node.
+* Use the web-interface (by default http://localhost:8000/) to create an application and node.
 You should now be able to use OTAA to activate your node.
 Alternatively, use the web-interface to activate your node (Session / ABP button).

 * See https://github.com/brocaar/loratestapp for an example application implementation.